Study Abroad Program Overview

 section to see current or past calendars.

-Live with local and international students in the Shui-Yuan Dormitory near campus which offers single rooms in a residential complex equipped with sports facilities and spacious common areas.
+Live with local and international students in a dormitory near campus which offers single rooms in a residential complex equipped with sports facilities and spacious common areas.
 More information on housing.

-Cultural events, field trips and a two-day trip are all organized by the NTU Office of International Affairs.
+The NTU Office of International Affairs provides cultural activities and field excursions.
 A series of lectures and field trips allow you to explore specific environmental and sociocultural aspects of Taiwan.
 One-day field trips give you a direct understanding of Taiwanese culture while two-day trips with travel outside of Taipei are organized for an in-depth exploration of this diverse nation.

 UCEAP students are supported by UC's network of study abroad offices at every UC campus and partnerships with EAP host universities throughout the world.
 A local faculty member, who serves as the UCEAP Liaison Professor, administers the UCEAP program at NTU along with a Study Center Coordinator.
 They advise students on academic matters, provide information on cultural events, assist with program logistics, and provide support with personal matters.